 This vital mineral is responsible for over 300 enzymatic reactions in the body and is critical to cellular integrity and structural development of bones, energy metabolism, and other processes.

 Therefore, it is super important to keep an eye out for the 11 warning signs of a Magnesium deficiency.
+If you have a deficiency, it's important to raise your magnesium levels to prevent unwanted side effects.

 Magnesium Citrate, in particular, is a popular form of magnesium bound with citric acid.
 It’s one of the most commonly used types of supplemental Magnesium, and is often taken to support increased Magnesium levels in your body.
 Magnesium supports healthy bowel movements as well, which can help keep you regular in the morning.